Raykazan/KeyboardLocker/README.md

 # KeyboardLocker
 Tool to disable and re-enable the default keyboard.

+This tool will lock the keyboard as you need.

 The need to clean my keyboard led me to this solution.
 Hope this can help someone in any way.